 With winter officially here, it is time to start thinking about how the change in seasons may affect your driving.
 Wet roads, dazzling sunlight and early morning frost are just some of the dangers to consider.
 We've put together just some things to look out for to ensure you're safe on the road this winter:

-The sun is much lower in the skit during winter, this means that there is the potential for hazardous driving conditions.
-This along with an icy windscreen can lead to poor visibility.
+The sun is much lower in the sky during winter, this means that there is the potential for hazardous driving condition.
+This along with an icy windscreen and an intensely bright low sun can lead to poor visibility - it may be a good idea to keep your sunglasses in the car!

 Windscreen wiper blades do deteriorate over time.
 They will often go un-changed which means they don't clean your windscreen effectively and can cause scuff marks.
 If they have worn, it is the perfect time to swap them for new ones.

 We often don't know when a bulb has gone until we are driving in the dark.
-It is important to check all lights at least once a week, especially with the dark nights drawing in.
+It is important to check all lights at least once a week, especially with the dark nights drawing in, it's imperative to check your headlights, number plate lights, indicators

 Your windscreen washer fluid will ensure that all dirt is removed quickly before and whilst driving.
 Ensure you use a high quality fluid that has a purpose made additive to reduce the chances of the liquid freezing.